How does this medication work? What will it do for me?

 Liver disease: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.
 Asenapine should not be used by people with severely reduced liver function.

 Low blood pressure: Asenapine may cause low blood pressure, especially when moving from a lying or sitting position to a standing position.
-Low pressure may cause dizziness, lightheadedness, or even fainting in some people.
+Low pressure may cause dizziness, lightheadedness, or even fainting for some people.
 If you have heart disease, cerebrovascular disease, or conditions that increase the risk of developing low blood pressure (e.g., dehydration, treatment with blood pressure medications) you should be monitored by your doctor.

 Neuroleptic malignant syndrome (NMS): Asenapine, like other antipsychotic medications, may cause a potentially fatal syndrome known as neuroleptic malignant syndrome (NMS).
 If you notice the symptoms of NMS such as high fever, confusion or loss of consciousness, racing or irregular heartbeat, muscle stiffness, or sweating, get immediate medical attention.